system-zero/system-zero/data/docs/la.md

   ifnot (condition) { ... }

- - both can get an `else` clause, that is evalueated when the prior conditional block hasn't been executed.
+ - both can get an `else` clause, that is evaluated when the prior conditional block hasn't been executed.

  - both can be extended with an `else if[not]` conditional block: